pierrick-marie/simple-js-gallery/README.md

 }
 ```

-To change CSS of the other elements use the following id and class
+To change the other elements, use the following id and class

 * main image in default view -> *.defaultView*
 * main image in full screen view -> *.fullScreenView*